 One of the purposes of horse passports is to record all medicines that each horse receives.
 It is therefore essential that the passport is available whenever a vet treats your horse so they can record the medicines given.

 Find out about where to get your horse passport from.
 Once issued, the passport is valid for your horse’s lifetime:

 Medicines not permitted for the human food chain

-If a horse is administered medicines not permitted for the human food chain, your vet must make sure that section IX (which states that the animal is not intended for slaughter for human consumption) has been signed by the owner/ the owner’s representative or the keeper.
+If a horse is given medicine that's not allowed in the human food chain, your vet must make sure that section IX (which states that the animal will not be slaughtered for humans to eat) has been signed by the owner or the owner’s representative or the keeper.